Div B – Middle School

 National Event Page:

 This event is usually done as stations that teams rotate through, or it can be done as a sit-down test event, or a combination of the two types.
 Teams may be viewing any combination of models, pictures, diagrams/charts, or recorded/written descriptions.
 They will then be asked to answer questions (multiple choice, fill in the blank, short answer, etc) related to the materials.
-The topic for the 2019 tournament year is Everyday Weather.
+The topic for the 2020 tournament year is Severe Weather & Storms.

-Each team may bring two stand-alone non-programmable, non-graphing calculators and four 8.5” x 11” sheets of paper that may contain information on both sides in any form and from any source.
+Each team may bring two stand-alone non-programmable, non-graphing calculators and two 8.5” x 11” sheets of paper that may contain information on both sides in any form and from any source.

 High score wins.
 Points are awarded for the quality and accuracy of responses.